KingOfTheAce2/rechtspraak-sync/README.md

 1. **Fetches ECLI IDs** from the Rechtspraak search API.
 2. **Downloads full decisions** in XML format.
-3. **Scrubs personal names and signatures** to ensure anonymization.
+3. **Scrubs personal names and signatures** to ensure anonymization using `judge_names.json` for judge names and regex patterns for lawyers.
 4. **Saves results** in `.jsonl` format.
 5. **Pushes the dataset** to Hugging Face using `datasets` library.

-All processed texts are stripped of common Dutch judge signatures, clerical lines, and Dutch name patterns in parentheses.
+All processed texts are stripped of common Dutch judge signatures, clerical lines, and Dutch name patterns (including typical lawyer forms like `Mr. X`).

 ---